What Makes a Good RPG Rulebook?

 The first job of any rulebook is to answer a deceptively simple question: what are we actually doing here?

 When orientation doesn’t work, you end up with a lore dump.
-There are pages of fictional history, world factions, and design ideas before you see a single mechanic.
-You might finish the introduction knowing all about the setting’s dynasties and conflicts, but still have no clue what you and your friends are supposed to do on game night.
+You’ve got pages of fictional history, world factions, and design ideas before you see a single mechanic.
+You might finish the introduction knowing all about the setting’s dynasties and conflicts, but still have no clue what you are supposed to do on game night.

 The mechanics do the rest.
 There are no attack rolls, damage happens automatically and only armor can reduce it.
 The game never spells out how this should affect your play style, but it doesn’t have to.
 The mechanic makes it clear.
 That’s what strong orientation does: the reader isn’t just informed about the game, they’re on the same page with it.